Best cloud service desk software of 2025

 Cons

-• Integration with legacy systems may require custom development, testing, and configuration
+Integrating with legacy systems may require custom API development, testing, and configuration to ensure data synchronization and workflow continuity.
+Organizations should plan for this during implementation timelines.

 Price